greenido/events-site-template/README.md

 This 'backend' code will let you send emails to the people that registered (confirmations, reminders, waiting-list etc;) and also gain valuable feedback after the event.

 ## ToDo
+ServiceWorkers - to enable notification when sessions start.
+  * A good example is [devsummit](https://github.com/GoogleChrome/devsummit) site that was built for Chrome Summit 2014
+  * This will enable users to 'fill' the capabilities of an app.
+  * Notifications - for talks you registered.
-* Make the site more 'mobile' with foundation css / bootstrap.
+* Make the site UI 'mobile' with foundation / bootstrap.
 * Let users save their 'own' plan for the day.
 * Enable the site to run in 'offline' mode:
   * Let the user fill the form and send it when you have connection.
   * Let users 'save' their plan for the event
-* ServiceWorkers - to enable notification when sessions start.
-  * A good example is [devsummit](https://github.com/GoogleChrome/devsummit) site that was built for Chrome Summit 2014